Renton in Eureka Seven says this a lot, especially as he tried to climb out of his father's shadow early in the series.

 Del: You wanna hurt me?
 Go right ahead if it makes you feel any better.
 I'm an easy target.
 Yeah, you're right, I talk too much.
 I also listen too much.
 I could be a cold-hearted cynic like you... but I don't like to hurt people's feelings.
 Well, you think what you want about me; I'm not changing.
 I like...
 I like me.
 My wife likes me.
 My customers like me.
 'Cause I'm the real article.
 What you see is what you get.

-Note Del's very brief hesitation while saying "My wife likes me;" it's a beautifully subtle touch from actor John Candy as well as some rather tragic foreshadowing to the reveal that his wife actually passed away years ago.
+Note Del's very brief hesitation before saying "My wife likes me;" it's a beautifully subtle touch from actor John Candy as well as some rather tragic foreshadowing to the reveal that his wife actually passed away years ago.

 Frederick in Young Frankenstein, after confronting his creation, he tells him how wonderful he is and promises to show that to the entire world, embracing his heritage at last.